 One thing definitely worth compromising on when buying your starter home in Riverside is curb appeal.
 If a starter home doesn’t look all that great from the curb, it’s usually not a big deal.

 Curb appeal involves mostly landscaping and the exterior of the home.
 And most of these things can be improved with a little elbow grease and not a lot of expense, typically requiring skills that most of already possess.
 The real upside, though, is that improving curb appeal, especially landscaping, yields a great return on investment and can greatly increase the value of your home.

-As with curb appeal, those weird, garish colors in the interior rooms are easily fixed, so you should consider compromising on color when buying your Los Angeles starter home.
+As with curb appeal, those weird, garish colors in the interior rooms are easily fixed, so you should consider compromising on color when buying your Riverside starter home.
 Maybe the kitchen is orange, but it takes only a couple of gallons of paint and a few hours of wielding brush and roller to restore it to something more appealing.
 Color is merely a cosmetic concern and shouldn’t be a big sticking point.

 You can also compromise on the condition of the home, but only on things that aren’t structural or system flaws.
 Maybe the siding is looking pretty ragged or the carper is worn and stained or the windows aren’t well-sealed – all these things are acceptable for compromise.
 What you shouldn’t do, however, is accept termite problems, roof damage, major plumbing, issues, or an HVAC system that isn’t functioning optimally.
 Your inspector’s and your agent’s opinions should guide you on this.

 So there are things worth compromising on when buying your starter home in Riverside.
 And there are some things you should never compromise on.
 Our agents can help you make that distinction and get a better deal on your starter home.